 Poor code is fast to write.
 However, it often does not comply with standards, nor respects best technical practices.
 "Initial" development costs for an application that is hastily and shoddily written are lower.
 Yet, technical debt is incurred and, when it comes time for the deployment and maintenance of the application, its Total Cost of Ownership increases dramatically.
 Below is Caper Jones' description of this reality, summarized in a graph[v]:

 On the other side of the coin, studies reflect how companies with higher levels of process performance produce code with significantly more quality.
-In the comparison chart below (also from Caper Jones), CMMi level 5 companies submit approximately three times less bugs than organizations that, although still "mature" have not yet reached process excellence (i.e. those qualified as CMMi 3),[vi].
+In the comparison chart below (also from Caper Jones), CMMI level 5 companies submit approximately three times fewer bugs than organizations that, although still "mature" have not yet reached process excellence (i.e. those qualified as CMMi 3),[vi].

 Now, the incremental cost of letting a bug "survive" in the code as the project life-cycle reaches its end, has been studied at length: that bugs detected after an application has been put into production are 10 to 20 times more expensive to fix than those detected during the early stages of the project (not to mention the collateral damage caused by a buggy application in the client's hands).